-- 23. This scheme will be will be one of the first major developments to be brought forward following declaration of a Climate Emergency by Southwark Council and with the experience of managing the Covid-19 pandemic.
+25. This scheme will be will be one of the first major developments to be brought forward following declaration of a Climate Emergency by Southwark Council and with the experience of managing the Covid-19 pandemic.
 It will be important to visibly address this by anticipating future public and tenant expectations and requirements.
+We are currenlty working on a carbon net zero strategy for London Bridge, and we hope that this scheme will be able to play an important role in delivering opportunities identified.

-- 24. The scheme should set exemplary sustainability standards, including commitments to:
+26. The scheme should set exemplary sustainability standards, including commitments to:

 - BREEAM Outstanding

 - WELL Platinum

 - air quality positive

 - EPC rating A

 - wiredscore (platinum)

 - water run off at greenfield rates

-- 25. In the light of the pandemic it would do well to include use of filtration systems, set higher standards for fresh air provision in the building, make use of wider doors, lifts and routes, deploy touchless systems, and use anti-viral coatings on surfaces
+27. In the light of the pandemic it should also include use of filtration systems, set higher standards for fresh air provision in the building, make use of wider doors, lifts and routes, deploy touchless systems, and use anti-viral coatings on surfaces

-- 26. We would also welcome more information about other areas of environmental resilience including reduced ground level wind speeds, addressing the urban heat island effect and use of green infrastructure for zero run-off in this critical drainage area.
-It will be important to evidence the impact of the scheme on ground level wind speeds and the quality of the public realm as a place to dwell as well as pass through.
+28. Sufficient information about other areas of environmental resilience including reduced ground level wind speeds and addressing the urban heat island effect is lacking.
+It is important to evidence the impact of the scheme on ground level wind speeds and the quality of the public realm as a place to dwell as well as pass through.

-- 27. We look forward to continuing to work on the future development of Vinegar Yard to help deliver shared ambitions for this critical part of the London Bridge area.